matteokeole/misc/README.md

 # misc

-Random projects of mine that are too small to have their own repository.
+Random projects that are too small to have their own repository.